GURPS Middle Ages I: Publication history

 GURPS Middle Ages I was designed by Graeme Davis and Michael Hurst, and edited by Steve Jackson, and published by Steve Jackson Games as a 128-page softcover book.
 Illustrations are by Ruth Thompson, Carl Anderson, Thomas Baxa, Angela Bostick, Dan Carroll, Evan Dorkin, Rick Lowry, and Rob Prior, with a cover by Rowena.
-After the Secret Service raid on SJG, the company stopped printing adventures for financial reasons, and as a result put out standalone GURPS books; this included more historical subgenre books such as GURPS Middle Ages I, a genre that had been notably missing before that point.
+After the Secret Service raid on SJG, the company stopped publishing adventures for financial reasons, and started releasing more standalone GURPS supplements; this included a focus on historical supplements like GURPS Middle Ages I, a subgenre that the game had yet to explore.
 As of 2002 it is in its second edition.

 Reception

 Rick Swan reviewed GURPS Middle Ages I for Dragon magazine #190 (February 1993).
 He notes that although "the fantasy elements are well-chosen, the straight history makes for the most provocative reading" but concludes that "despite the meticulous research, the book's lack of focus often makes for a tough ride.
 In most cases, the material is assigned to neat, discrete compartments.
 History goes over here, fantasy stays over there, and rarely do the designers make an effort to show how the two complement each other.
 The perfunctory campaigning chapter provides broad suggestions for designing adventures but few usable specifics.
 Though the book presents a river of information, it's up to the referee to sift the gold from the silt."